Fire Danger Rating System Explained

 What is the Fire Behaviour Index

 Each fire danger rating corresponds to a range of Fire Behaviour Index (FBI) values.
-These index values provide finer detail about fire behaviour than the ratings and allow users to see conditions where the index is near the top, or the bottom of a rating category.
+These index values provide finer detail about fire behaviour than the ratings.
+This allows users to note when the index is approaching the top, or nearing the bottom, of a rating category.

 For FBI values less than 12, there is No Rating provided.
 Under these conditions, any fires that do start are not likely to threaten the safety of the community.